SAP-samples/teched2024-IN280/exercises/ex2/README.md

 	CREDENTIALS = ( AWS_KEY_ID = 'AWS KEY' AWS_SECRET_KEY = '*****' )
 	DIRECTORY = ( ENABLE = true )
 ```
+6. Go to the Home screen of SAP Cloud Integration.
+Click on "Monitor" and then "Integrations and API".
+Select the tile called "Security Material".
+7. Select the Runtime as "All" on the top of the right pane.
+Then use the "Create" drop down menu and select "Secure Parameter".
+8. Create two secure parameters, one for storing the AWS Access Key and the other for the AWS Secret key.
+Remember these parameter names.

 ## Summary